 The hospital continued to expand during the years from 1968 to 1975 and several new departments were established; the volunteer services department in 1971, social services and respiratory therapy in 1972.
 Also in 1972 Hammond House was refurbished to provide temporary housing for prospective or new physicians, classroom, and conference facilities.

 In 1974 the department of in-service education was established.

 In April 1975 the A. W. Wellstein memorial coronary care unit was opened and construction of two physicians' offices was completed adjacent to Hammond House.

 In 1978 the board of directors and the medical staff unanimously recommended an expansion and modernization project.
 Ground was broken for the $1.05 million new addition in November of 1978.
 The two story addition provided space for expanded emergency and outpatient services, medical records, admitting office, doctor consultation, dictation and library area.
 The second story provided a new intensive/coronary care unit.
 Service area remodeled and expanded included recovery room, surgery, anesthesia, respiratory therapy, laboratory and obstetrics.

 In July of 1986, home health services were added.

 In April 1992, expansion and remodeling of the new obstetrics services was completed.

-In 1994, 30,000 foot 6.5 million expansion was completed which houses the imaging, admitting and emergency departments.
-The Imaging Department has separate rooms for the CT scaner, X-ray, ultrasound, mammography and processing.
+In 1994, a 30,000 foot 6.5 million expansion was completed which houses the imaging, admitting and emergency departments.
+The Imaging Department has separate rooms for the CT scanner, X-ray, ultrasound, mammography and processing.

 In September 1994, the board signed a contract with Brim Health Care Inc., an Oregon-based hospital management firm.